 Are you excited to go back to teaching?
 I know some of you are already back in the classroom.
-I go back in just over a month and I am starting to make my lesson plans.
-The first few weeks of school, I focus the children’s energy on getting to know the classroom, being comfortable saying goodbye to loved ones, and of course becoming comfortable with the teachers.
+I go back in just over a month and I am starting to make my lesson and circle time activities plans.
+During the first few weeks of school, I focus the children’s energy on getting to know the classroom, being comfortable saying goodbye to loved ones, and of course becoming comfortable with the teachers.

 Also even though I do very little formal assessment in my class of 2-3-year-olds, I am always informally assessing them and the first week is no exception.
 I want to find out how long they can listen to a story, how many songs they can sing before jumping up and running across the room seems like a better idea, and simply what they are interested in.

 Circle time at the start of the year is short, and sometimes it takes a long time before it gets longer.
 Every year I adjust it to the class.
 Still, here are some great first week (or two) of preschool circle time activities you can use while you are still in that adjustment period.

 This is a fun little book about a mouse that gets a trip in a backpack to school and then explores all the wonderful things in a preschool classroom.
 It’s short and PERFECT for a first day read.

 Activity: Classroom Scavenger Hunt – Getting To Know The Classroom